 (2017) California recently deleted a requirement in state law that an applicant undergo treatment and submit a sworn statement from their physician before changing their gender status.
 Instead, applicants must only submit an affidavit affirming that the change would conform to their gender identity.

 (2017) The legal gender recognition process is largely based on self-determination, and is open to minors.

-(2018) Portuguese parliament votes for a reform that bases legal gender recognition on self-determination.
-The law also makes unnecessary surgeries on intersex infants illegal and opens legal gender recognition for those over 16 years old.
+(2018) Portuguese parliament votes for a reform that bases legal gender recognition on self-determination for those over 16 years old.
+The law also makes unnecessary surgeries on intersex infants illegal.

 In short, there are no cogent reasons for not simplifying the access to the GRC.
-It is also clear that acknowledging gender diverse identities in information gathering is possible, following the New Zealand example; and extending access to gender recognition to children and young people is also possible, as in Norway.
+It is also clear that acknowledging that identities other than the binary ‘man’ or ‘woman’ may be permitted in legal documentation following the Argentinian example, and extending access to gender recognition to children and young people is also possible, as in Norway and Chile.

 Some people will gain from a move to self-determination of gender identity in the UK; nobody suffers.